Connect with us

 The second situation involved Floyd Mayweather’s old friend, 50 Cent, who took to social media to reveal that Mayweather was actually broke and that it wouldn’t be long before he returned to the boxing ring to earn more money.
 The former professional boxer quickly put an end to those allegations.

 Floyd Mayweather was charged several times over the past two decades.
-In 2002, he was charged with domestic violence and a misdemeanor battery.
+In 2002, he was charged with domestic violence and misdemeanor battery.
 Just two years later, he was convicted again, this time of two misdemeanor batteries.
 The following year, he was accused of another misdemeanor for kicking a bouncer, to which he pleaded no contest.
 After that, he had a long break from charges.

-In 2011, he was charged with battery and ordered to serve 90 days in county jail, complete 100 hours of community service, as well as attend a 1-year-long domestic violence program.
+In 2011, he was charged with battery and ordered to serve 90 days in county jail, complete 100 hours of community service, and attend a 1-year-long domestic violence program.
 While in jail, he tried to get released earlier for medical reasons (he claimed that the prison diet was too low in calories for him and his muscles started to waste away); however, the judge didn’t rule in his favor.

 Fight Earnings